anoshenko/rui/README.md

 	func NewNumberPicker(session Session, params Params) NumberPicker

 NumberPicker can work in two modes: text editor and slider.
-The mode sets the int property "date-picker-type" (NumberPickerType constant).
+The mode sets the int property "number-picker-type" (NumberPickerType constant).
-The "date-picker-type" property can take the following values:
+The "number-picker-type" property can take the following values:

 | Value | Constant     | Name     | Editor type                |
 |:-----:|--------------|----------|----------------------------|
 | 0     | NumberEditor | "editor" | Text editor.
 Default value |
 | 1     | NumberSlider | "slider" | Slider                     |

-You can set/get the current value using the "date-picker-value" property (NumberPickerValue constant).
+You can set/get the current value using the "number-picker-value" property (NumberPickerValue constant).
-The following can be passed as a value to the "date-picker-value" property:
+The following can be passed as a value to the "number-picker-value" property:

 * float64
 * float32